SAFETAG/SAFETAG/en/exercises/incident_response/variant_webapp_hacking.md

 You should consider a web application compromise serious and coordinate an incident response if any of the following is happening:

-- Unusual accounts are created
+- Unusual accounts are created in server and CMS
-- Access from regions beyond the organizations location
+- Access logs from outside regions beyond the organizations location
 - Malicious php scripts (webshells) are present on the server
-- Pages are blank and locked (password protected)
+- Defaced web pages and are sometimes password protected